Jaseci-Labs/jaseci/docs/docs/Developing_with_JAC/Language_Features/actions/date.md

 title :  Date Actions
 sidebar_position : 1
 ---
-Jaseci has it's own set of built in Date Functions
+Jaseci has it's own set of built-in Date Functions

-This functions takes a string of the date in iso format and returns the year.
+This function takes a string of the date in ISO format and returns the year
 ```jac

 date.quantize_to_year()
 ```
-This functions takes a string of the date in iso format and returns the month
+This function takes a string of the date in ISO format and returns the month
 ```jac
 date.quantize_to_month()
 ```